iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 You can expose additional tools from toolbar, if here small triangle (on left sidebar for example) and you can extend them by resizing to right.

-Can you describe how rotation works (mnemonic/IRL example) per axis (X, Y, Z)?
+Can you describe how rotation works (mnemonic/IRL example) per axis (X is front, Y left/right, Z top/bottom)?
 ?
 X - is sort of cartwheel exercise, 🤸
 Y - is front/backflip